 Did Churchill say it?
 I’m asked often.

-The answer is: undetermined!
+The answer is: unproven.
 It is in my quotations book, Churchill By Himself, page 124, Chapter 8 (America), under the heading, “Characteristics of Americans.”
 But I waffled in the accompanying note:

 Circa 1944.
 Unattributed and included tentatively.
 Certainly he would never have said it publicly; he was much too careful about slips like that.
 It cannot be found in any memoirs of his colleagues.
 I have let it stand as a likely remark, for he certainly had those sentiments from time to time in World War II.

-This is one of the very few Churchill quotes in my book that I could not find among his 15 million published words and 35 million about him.
-I have been told that it came from Sir John Colville’s memoirs, but I can’t find it there, nor did Sir John mention it to me in our conversations.
+This is one of the few quotes in my book that I could not find among his 15 million published words and 35 million about him.
+I have been told that it came from Sir John Colville’s memoirs, but I can’t find it there.
+Nor did Sir John mention it in our conversations.
 If proven apocryphal it will go to my appendix of inaccurate quotations, entitled, “Red Herrings.”
 In the meantime, it sticks: Congressman Paul Ryan recently used it (slightly inaccurately) in a speech at Claremont Institute.

 It’s a great line (and fairly apposite at the moment).
 Here’s another Churchill remark along those lines which we do know is genuine: